2018 Dubai 24 Hour

 The 2018 Dubai 24 Hour was the 13th running of the Dubai 24 Hour endurance race.
 It took place at the Dubai Autodrome in Dubai, United Arab Emirates, and ran between 11–13 January 2018.
+Drive time for a drivers stint was capped at 2 hours before a driver change must take place.
+A driver must also be out of the car for half of their drive time.
+Darkness lasted for 13 hours & 18 minutes of the race.
+Sunrise was at 7:06am local time.